 Here are some highly recommend safety resources and investments:

 These portable cameras are battery-operated and can be placed outdoor and indoors to provide you with 27/7 video and audio recordings.
 The Blink cameras are also weatherproof, provide night-vision, motion detection, and are Amazon Alexa compatible.
 I have four of these cameras on the exterior of my home.
 With Blink, I feel a lot more security and comfort.

 The Ring Doorbell 3 is a saving grace for my household.
 Not only do I get motion detection coverage of my front door, but I never have to worry about package thefts.
 If I hear a strange noise or am away from my home, I can access the live video from my phone.
 Another great perk of the ring doorbell is the online community.
 On the app, you can see any reported crimes or neighbor complaints within your area.

 3) Outdoor Lighting

-Depending on where you live, it is general good practice to make sure your house is safe from illness causing materials.
+Depending on where you live, it is generally good to make sure your house is safe from illness-causing materials.
 Therefore you should always:

 If you have any other suggestions or tips for new homeowners, comment below and share your expertise!